willbrasic/Website_New/content/authors/admin/_index.md

 ## About Me

-Hi there!
-I am a 3rd year doctoral economics student at The University of Arizona.
+I am a third-year doctoral economics student at The University of Arizona.
 My research interests include industrial organization, machine learning, and applied econometrics.
-I am currently working on exploring the fascinating dynamics of algorithmic pricing and its effect on competition using reinforcement learning.